Find Trade Colleges

 Learn more about these excellent schools below:

 Our 2023 rankings named Wilmington University the best value school in the Middle Atlantic Region for trade school students working on their bachelor’s degree.
-Wilmington University is a fairly large private not-for-profit school located in New Castle, Delaware that handed out 1,691 bachelor’s degrees in 2021-2022.
+Wilmington University is a private not-for-profit institution located in New Castle, Delaware.
+The school has a fairly large population, and it awarded 1,691 bachelor’s degrees in 2021-2022.

-Out-of-state tuition fees for undergraduate students at Wilmington University are $12,030 per year.
+The average tuition and fees for an out-of-state undergraduate students at Wilmington University are $12,030 a year.
 On average, bachelor’s degree students take out $21,658 in loans while pursuing their degree.

-Depending on your major, you may be able to take online classes at Wilmington University.
-In fact, around 87% of the undergraduate population registered for at least one online class in 2020-2021.
+You may have the opportunity to take online classes at Wilmington University.
+In 2020-2021 about 87% of the undergraduate students at the school chose to take one or more online courses.

 If you are interested in distance education, TESU is an excellent choice, since the school is online.